shangjie-li/mvmm/SHANGJIELOG.md

+ * The 3D AP with 11 Recall Positions (R11) is used to evaluate the models.
+The latency is tested on a single 1080Ti GPU.

 ## Ablation Experiments for PointPillars

 | ID | Used features        | Data augmentation                 | Car              | Pedestrian       | Cyclist          | Latency |